Standing up for workers’ rights: Union rights and health and safety

 Your rights as a union member or activist: Pressure from anti-union employers

 Taking a personal grievance in response to anti-union pressure

-You may have a personal grievance if your employer or a manager or supervisor:
+You can take a personal grievance if your employer or a manager or supervisor:

 - says you can’t belong to a union if you want to keep your job, or

-- uses “undue influence”, offers of incentives, or threats of disadvantages to make you leave a union or stop you acting on behalf of other employees.
+- threatens or pressures you (uses “undue influence”), or offers you incentives, to make you leave a union or stop you acting on behalf of other employees.